-During the Financial Year ended 31st March, 2021, the Committee held 1 (one) meeting on 11th February, 2021 Necessary quorum was present at all the meetings.
+During the Financial Year ended 31st March, 2022 the Committee held 3 (three) meetings on 06th October, 2021, 18th November, 2021 and 21st January, 2022.
+Necessary quorum was present at all the meetings.

 The minutes of the Stakeholders' Relationship Committee are reviewed and noted by the Board of Directors at their meeting.
 The details of the Committee meetings attended by the Members are given below: